 Unfortunately for the Mayhews, Thorpe St Andrew Town Council in Norfolk recently opposed their latest planning application for the development of Thorpe Woods and this decision has now been passed to Broadland District Council who will also consider the application and decide whether to reject it.
 So far the joke has been on Rocky and his pals in ‘Socially Conscious Capital’.
-The shell company they set up to handle the Thorpe Woods development plan, ‘SCC Norwich’, has declared losses of £17,000 in 2015 and £15,500 in 2016, most likely because all their machiavelian attempts to secure planning permission for the Mayhews and Meath-Bakers have so far failed miserably.
-This is despite, or perhaps because of, the extraordinary propaganda campaign waged by Rocky and his clients to de-legitimise fierce local resistance to the Thorpe Woods development plans.
+The shell company they set up to handle the Thorpe Woods development plan, ‘SCC Norwich’, has declared modest losses of £17,000 in 2015 and £15,500 in 2016.
+This is most likely because their machiavelian attempts to secure planning permission for the Mayhews and Meath-Bakers have so far required only modest investment, mainly on glossy publicity materials, because it was predictable that they would fail miserably.
+This is despite, or perhaps because of, the propaganda campaign waged by Rocky and his clients to de-legitimise fierce local resistance to the Thorpe Woods development plans.

 It seems deeply ironic to us that the current generation of Mayhews are directly descended from an earlier Henry Mayhew (November 1812 – July 1887) a Victorian journalist, social researcher and champion of London’s poor.
 He was one of the co-founders of the satirical magazine Punch in 1841, and was the magazine’s joint-editor in its early days, but he is perhaps best known for his work as a compassionate social researcher, publishing an extensive series of newspaper articles in the Morning Chronicle that was later compiled into the book series ‘London Labour and the London Poor’ (1851), a groundbreaking and highly influential survey of the city’s poor that greatly influenced reform-minded politicians of his day and the writings of his more famous contemporary Charles Dickens.
 We think the Victorian Henry Mayhew might just turn in his grave at the mercenary and self-serving antics of the current generation of Mayhews.

 It illustrates brilliantly the exclusive subculture of wealth and privilege to which these aristocratic families belong and which informs the ruthlessly self-regarding and self-serving attitudes and beliefs they share.
-Feilding-Mellen’s narcissism, his utter disregard of any and all opposition to his schemes, and his total inability to understand or empathise with the needs of those he considers to be his social inferiors, would be reason enough to disqualify him from weilding power over the working class communities of Kensington and Chelsea.
+Feilding-Mellen’s narcissism, his utter disregard of any and all opposition to his schemes, and his total inability to understand or empathise with the needs of those he considers to be his social inferiors, should be reason enough to disqualify his plans for Thorpe Woods and are more than enough reason to disqualify him from weilding power over the working class communities of Kensington and Chelsea.